First of all Rosalie obeys the rules.

 Once again, you have a lot of freedom with this topic.
 While the character(s) you choose should hopefully come from a published work, it can be from pretty much any type; book, movie, musical, short story, poem, etc. characters are all fair game.

 Wow.
 Um… my stuff’s mostly published?
 If here counts… which it probably doesn’t.
 So let’s see what we can do with what we’ve got.
 I don’t know so much about what I’m really like – Marcus Aurelius would disapprove of me, then – but I know what I would like to be like.
-In those what-job-are-you-suited-for tests I always come up with dumb stuff like Brewer or Security Agent when I really love inorganic chemistry and logistics, but I know a good role model when I see one.
+In those what-job-are-you-suited-for tests I always come up with dumb stuff like Brewer or Security Agent when I really love inorganic chemistry and logistics (Edit: I do not love inorganic chemistry – 2018 Rosalie who has actually seriously studied it now), but I know a good role model when I see one.
 So this post will mostly be concerned with role models and characters I admire.

 Dr. Elwin Ransom: I would love to be like him.
 He is courageous, and a fighter, and will attempt the impossible because it is necessary (read Perelandra).
 Wise and patient and willing to wait, and wait, and wait, in a dangerous place, for the moment he can act, which waiting takes more courage than the actual action (read That Hideous Strength).
 Capable of admitting he’s wrong and making the best of a terrible situation (read Out of the Silent Planet).
 He is also like King Arthur and King Solomon together – “the bright solar blend of priest, magician and ruler.”
 Now, I Googled Images for Dr. Ransom, and, I swear, this was the first off the rank: